Xaaris/Update-Checker/readme.md

 * disable caching
 * allow the `Authorization` header to be forwarded (this means the header is considered part of the caching key)
 * the same has to happen for the query parameters (here we just said that all query parameters should be considered as part of the caching key)

+Update:
+Cloudfront is now set up via serverless framework as well.
+However, I was not able to set up the cache policy for the api calls this way.
+This cache policy is therefore created manually through the aws UI.
+It is called `NoCachePlusAuthorization` and configured as follows:
+- Minimum TTL = 0
+- Maximum TTL = 1
+- Default TTL = 0
+- Allowed headers: Authorization
+- Allowed query strings: All
+- Gzip enabled
+- Brotli enabled
+The id (in this case `c3e44aee-b2c4-4a53-a3f1-b5a5732a36e8`) needs to be referenced in the cloudFront.yml file.